 Whether you’re a first-time visitor to NYC or a proud lifelong resident, it’s hard to resist sharing this incredible city with the ‘Gram.

 Among the five boroughs, there are so many incredible sights to capture on (digital) film and share with your friends and family or your legions of followers.
 In fact, there are so many Instagramable places in New York that you may not even know where to start!

-Don’t worry, though, as we’ve got you covered.
+Don’t worry, though, as I’ve got you covered.

-We’ve searched the city and compiled a list of the 52 best NYC Instagram spots from Manhattan to Staten Island to help you on your journey.
+As a local New York influencer and photographer myself, I’ve searched the city and compiled a list of the best NYC Instagram spots and the most aesthetic places in NYC for that perfect photo, from Manhattan to Staten Island, to help you on your journey.

 Whether you’re looking for an urban oasis, superb skyline shots, or something you just don’t see every day, there’s something for you to capture and share in this incredible city.

-Keep reading to learn more about our favorite NYC Instagram spots!
+Keep reading to learn more about my favorite NYC Instagram spots!

 Explore The Most Instagrammable Places in New York City With A Photographer